phetsims/number-line-operations/doc/implementation-notes.md

 ## Terminology

 Below are some terms that are used throughout the code in places like class names, variable names, and comments, and that were either made up for this sim or whose meaning is more specific in this context.
-There are a lot of terms whose generally accepted definitions are close enough to how they are used in the sim that they are not listed here, such as "number line" and "point".
+There are a lot of terms whose generally accepted definitions are close enough to how they are used in the sim that they are not listed here, such as " number line" and "point".

 * _balance sheet item_ - In general, a balance sheet is a financial statement that lists a company's assets and debts.
   This sim uses the terms "asset" and "debt" in some places, and the term "balance sheet item" is intended to be a